Network Director, Funder Safeguarding Collaborative

 Hedaya began her career in 2004 as a Risk Management Assistant at Aga Khan University Hospital in Nairobi, and in 2010 she began working at Women’s Rights Awareness Program (WRAP).
 She then joined CEFA (European Committee for Training and Agriculture), where she supported Kenya’s Department of Children Services in implementing juvenile justice system reforms, strengthening case management, establishing monitoring and reporting systems on child rights in the children statutory institutions, and developing, establishing, and implementing platforms for participation by children in the juvenile justice system.
 She later served as a Child Protection Officer at Moving the Goalposts before shifting to Kesho Kenya in the country’s vast coastal region.
 After working briefly in St. Patrick’s Missionary Society in Kenya and South Sudan, she served as a Safeguarding Manager at Leonard Cheshire, covering Kisumu, Migori, Siaya, and Homabay counties.
 Hedaya currently works at VSO as a Project Safeguarding Officer in the global implementation team.

-Senior Director, Funder Safeguarding Collaborative
+Technical Director, Funder Safeguarding Collaborative

-Karen Walker-Simpson leads the Funder Safeguarding Collaborative, which promotes greater collaboration and learning among funding agencies to strengthen safeguarding practices.
+Karen Walker-Simpson co-leads Funder Safeguarding Collaborative, which promotes greater collaboration and learning among funding agencies to strengthen safeguarding practices.
 Karen started her career working with children in care in the UK before moving to Ecuador to run Fundación Juconi, which provides therapeutic support for street-working children and their families.
 Karen spent the last eight years as a Safeguarding Specialist for international NGOs working across Africa, Asia, and Latin America before moving to Comic Relief as the organization’s Head of Safeguarding.
 Karen has a master’s degree in international human rights and is completing her professional doctorate, which examines the effectiveness of safeguarding standards and donor requirements when applied by NGOs in East Africa.
 Karen is fluent in Spanish.

 Regional Advisor – Ethiopia, Funder Safeguarding Collaborative